Tina Kandelaki: Public activities

+From 17 September to 27 December 2007, he hosted the talk show "Free Theme" on the Nor Alik TV channel and Sigma TV company.

 In November 2007, Kandelaki condemned the policy of the Georgian president Mikheil Saakashvili.
-“A man who acted as a mouthpiece for democracy in Georgia turned out to be a medieval tyrant”.
+"A man who acted as a mouthpiece for democracy in Georgia turned out to be a medieval tyrant".

 Since October 2009, Kandelaki has been a member of the Public Chamber of the Russian Federation by invitation of Russian President Dmitry Medvedev.

-In 2011, Kandelaki signed “Letter 55” (a public address from public representatives against the informational undermining of public trust in the Russian judicial system), which condemned the pressure put on the judicial system during the trials against the heads of the Yukos Oil Company.
+In 2011, Kandelaki signed "Letter 55" (a public address from public representatives against the informational undermining of public trust in the Russian judicial system), which condemned the pressure put on the judicial system during the trials against the heads of the Yukos Oil Company.

 In February 2022, Kandelaki expressed support for the Russian invasion of Ukraine.
 On 18 March 2022, she spoke at Vladimir Putin's Moscow rally celebrating the annexation of Crimea from Ukraine and justifying Russia's full-scale invasion.
 In June 2022, together with her husband Vasily Brovko, she was included in the OFAC's SDN List.

 In January 2024, she was banned from entering Kazakhstan over her online comments alleging that the Russian language was being discriminated against in the Central Asian country.
 Kandelaki had earlier criticized Kazakhstan's plan to replace the Russian names of railway stations with Kazakh ones, which caused outrage in Kazakhstan.